Facing years of budget woes, Madison moves to develop strategy to change state finance laws

 A Wisconsin Policy Forum report found that 2022, the most recent year the group has analyzed, was a “record year for referenda” and had the highest number of municipal referendums since levy limits were created in 2006.

-Brogan says that Madison has been fiscally prudent, noting that city staff numbers are lower than they were a decade ago, despite rapid growth in the city; the city would have an additional 217 full-time employees if hiring kept pace with population, he says.
+Brogan says that Madison has been fiscally prudent, noting that staff numbers have not kept pace with the city's rapid growth; the city would have an additional 217 full-time employees if hiring kept pace with population, he says.

 But Brogan says “we're at this breaking point” where service and employee cuts will soon be inevitable.
 “We need to make a permanent change,” he adds, “so we don't end up in this calamity every single year.”

-Note: [Editor's note: This article was updated to clarify that the increase in city staff has not kept up with population growth.]